The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Introduction

 \textbf{Main findings.} Based on our answers to the above RQs, our study yields the following novel findings: \begin{itemize} \item Overall, The Great Ban caused 15.6\% of the affected users to abandon Reddit.
 Those who remained decreased their toxicity by 6.6\%, on average. \item Despite this modest overall reduction in toxicity, a non-negligible fraction of users became much more toxic.
-For example, 5\% users increased their toxicity by more than 70\% of their pre-ban level. \item The presence of resentful users who increased their toxicity was widespread across the analyzed subreddits. \item However, their impact was likely minimal due to low activity levels and little support from other Reddit users. \end{itemize} Overall, our study provides a comprehensive account of the effects of The Great Ban.
-It surfaces and describes an undesired side effect of the intervention, drawing attention on the delicate balance entailed by the moderation of heterogeneous communities.
+For example, 5\% users increased their toxicity by more than 70\% of their pre-ban level. \item The presence of resentful users who increased their toxicity was widespread across the analyzed subreddits.

+\end{itemize} Overall, our study provides a comprehensive account of the effects of The Great Ban.
+It surfaces and describes an undesired side effect of the intervention, drawing attention to the delicate balance entailed by the moderation of heterogeneous communities.
 As such, our results can inform future moderation strategies and the development of effective interventions.